opulo-inc/ohai/docs/operations/print-farm/index.md

 8. Unzip the source file you downloaded from the release.
 9. Move all unzipped files into the now empty `source` folder.

+    !!! danger "If some files don't export correctly" Some files don't kick out from the CI correctly.
+If you need to add edited source files, drop them into the `source` folder, and DELETE THE OLD VERSION.
+The `source` folder should only ever contain one version of the source, best used for printing.

 ### Updating 3MFs

 All the files have been moved and renamed successfully.
 Now, we need to update the 3MF files to contain all the new changes.